-The city manages snow and ice control activities for more than 4,700 lane miles of Columbus roadway.
-Since each winter weather event is different, each may require a different approach and techniques to service Arterial and Residential Collector roadways.
+The city manages snow and ice control activities for approximately 4,600 lane miles of Columbus roadway.
+Since each winter weather event is different, each may require a different approach and techniques to service Arterial and Residential Collector roadways and achieve a passable roadway.
 These roadways are given the highest priority because they service critical infrastructure and the largest volumes of traffic.

 Residential streets (Priority 3) are plowed when significant snowfall of 4 inches or more occurs.
-The city is piloting a program that will deploy trained auxiliary city staff to treat or plow these neighborhood streets as soon as snow starts to fall when approximately 4 or more inches is forecasted.
+When snowfall starts and is forecasted to reach approximately 4 inches or more, trained auxiliary city staff will be deployed to plow these neighborhood streets.